 - TAKE NOTES: Note your rising times and baking times and adjust accordingly the next time.
 All kitchen environments and oven temps are different.

-- OVER-PROOFED: If your dough is flat, overly runny, loose, or breaks when shaping you have probably over-proofed it Note the rising time and temperature in your home, and shorten this next time.
-It’s easy to overproof in warm climates.
-You can tell if it is over-proofed, if the dough is flat and runny with lots of air bubbles at the top (it has probably peaked already and now is going down) or doesn’t spring back when you do the poke test, or breaks when stretched.
-Even still you could try to bake it (might as well at this point, right? ) Do the 2nd video stretch and folds-it will be runny, so manage as best you can and put it in the fridge to firm it up a bit before baking.)
-Turn “imperfect loaves” into croutons, bread crumbs, etc.
+- If your loaf is flat, hard, or has overly big holes.
+Likely the dough was over-proofed.
+It’s very easy to overproof dough in warm climates.
+You can tell if it is over-proofed if the dough is flat and runny, with lots of air bubbles at the top, or if it doesn’t spring back when you do the poke test, or if it breaks when stretched.
+Even still, you could try baking it (might as well at this point, right?).
+Do the 2nd video stretch and folds-it will be runny, so manage as best you can and put it in the fridge to firm it up a bit before baking.)
+Turn “imperfect loaves” into sourdough croutons.

-- UNDER-PROOFED: If your bread is gummy and dense with little rise, this can mean your bread didn’t proof (rise) long enough in the initial overnight rise or your sourdough starter wasn’t “strong/active” enough.
-Double-check that your starter is doubling in size within 6-8 hours of feeding (see our troubleshooting section in this Sourdough Starter Post.
-Note the time and temp in your house, and it let rise longer next time.
-This can happen if you are used to baking in summer and now shifting into winter.
-The kitchen is colder, so the dough will require longer proofing.
-You can tell when you do your stretching and shaping.
-If it is not stretching like the video it probably has not proofed long enough.
-Just let it go longer -or leave it out to rise in the bowl after shaping (instead of putting it in the fridge) for an hour or two.
+- If your bread is gummy or dense, this can indicate your bread is underproofed during the initial overnight rise, or your sourdough starter wasn’t “strong/active” enough.
+Double-check that your starter is doubling in size within 6-8 hours of feeding (see our troubleshooting section in this Sourdough Starter post).
+This can happen if you are accustomed to baking in the summer and are now transitioning into winter; the kitchen is colder, so the dough will require longer proofing.
 Gummy bread can be turned into croutons.

-- NO FLAVOR: Did you forget the salt?
-This is the most common issue if bread is bland.
+- The loaf has no flavor.
+You probably forgot the salt.
+This is the most common issue if the bread is bland.
 Salt is imperative.

-- TOO SOUR: The “hungrier” the starter, the more sour the bread.
-Feed the starter 8-10 hours before baking for less sour loaves.
+- The loaf is too sour.
+The “hungrier” the starter, the more sour the bread.
+Feed the starter 8-10 hours before mixing the dough for less sour loaves.

-- NOT SOUR ENOUGH: Use an unfed starter.
-The longer it’s unfed ( but within the 7 days) the more sour it will be.
+- The loaf is not sour enough.
+Try using an unfed starter.
+The longer it’s unfed (but within the 7 days) the more sour it will be.

-- OVERLY WET OR DRY DOUGH: Many people accidentally mismeasure the flour because they forget to “zero out” the weight of the bowl or measuring cup on the scale!
+- The dough is overly wet or overly dry.
+Many people accidentally mismeasure the flour because they forget to “zero out” the weight of the bowl or measuring cup on the scale!
 Check your weight (without seeds, salt or any additions) only flour.

-- BURNED BOTTOM Perhaps lower heat to 475F with a slightly longer bake.
-Also, try placing a sheet pan under the Dutch oven (but don’t preheat the sheet pan).
+- The bread is burnt on the bottom: Most typically in electric ovens.
+Try lowering the heat to 475°F with a slightly longer bake time (the goal is still to achieve an internal temperature of 200°F when you remove the lid).
+Alternatively, try placing a sheet pan under the Dutch oven (without preheating the sheet pan).
 Or add a layer of cornmeal below the parchment.
-Burnt bottoms seem to happen mostly in electric ovens.

 Sourdough FAQS